Last Updated on

 Suggested by Visiting The Dutch Countryside

-The capital of Greece, Athens, is another one of the places you’d have to visit in this beautiful country.
+The capital of Greece, Athens, is another one of the must-see places to visit in Greece.
 From a stunning Unesco World Heritage Site to some of the best vintage shops I’ve ever seen.

 But the first thing that should be on your list is visiting the Acropolis.
 Acropolis means ‘highest point of the city’ and is the holy rock of Athens.
 You can find several temples here that are dedicated to different gods, one of them is Athena.